hibaSikander123/robotframework-test-suite/README.md

 * **Notes:**
   * The default credentials work with the OrangeHRM demo site (mentioned in login page)
   * The test suite requires candidate personal details (first name, middle name, last name, and email address) which can be customized according to testing data
-  * Place the desired candidate resume file (docx, .doc, .odt, .pdf, .rtf or .txt format up to 1MB) in the Resources directory
-  * Specify the resume file's complete path in the RESUME_FILE_PATH environment variable
+  * Specify the resume file's (located under Resources directory) complete path in the RESUME_FILE_PATH environment variable
-  * Include the exact name of resume file with extension in the RESUME_FILE_NAME variable
+  * Include the exact name of resume file with extension(Resume.pdf) in the RESUME_FILE_NAME variable
   * Select appropriate vacancy titles from the available dropdown options in the recruitment page of the website
   * Ensure the VACANCY_TITLE environment variable matches exactly with the desired vacancy option displayed in the application interface